MRE-Lab-UMD/abd-skin-segmentation/README.md

 ```
 $ pip install jupyterlab
 ```
-Next you need to install Tensorflow and Keras.
+Next you need to install Tensorflow and Keras (it's better to install tenserflow gpu, otherwise it will take days to train your networks).
 The following steps include the installation of needed dependencies for this step:
 ```
 $ pip install --upgrade tensorflow
 $ pip install numpy scipy